 Miles & More Mileage Bargains offers deep discounts on flights across a variety of routes, airlines, and cabin classes.
 This month’s offerings are far from the best we have seen, but given that the program seemed destined for the chopping block in June, we're just surprised there's anything on offer at all.

-If you have a stash of miles to burn and can make this month’s limited options work, keep in mind that the booking window closes on July 31, and travel must be completed between August 1 and September 30, 2025.
+If you have a stash of miles to burn and can make this month’s option work, keep in mind that the booking window closes on September 30, and travel must be completed between December 15 and January 31, 2026.

 Most importantly, be aware that these awards are non-changeable and non-refundable, so you should be certain of your plans before booking.
 Although the mileage requirements can be significantly lower than standard rates, taxes and fees are not discounted and can add up quickly, even in economy.